VaneCode/school-library/README.md

 - Open the [Repository Link](https://github.com/VaneCode/school-library) of this project in GitHub.

-- Once the files are on your machine, open metrics-webapp folder in [Visual Studio Code](https://code.visualstudio.com/).
+- Once the files are on your machine, open school-library folder in [Visual Studio Code](https://code.visualstudio.com/).

 ### Usage